-The Police Department will be assisting, once again this year, with the help of Eric Damon, by having a display, and all monies will be going to the Fraser Square Memorial Project.
-Please come by and show
+The Police Department will be assisting, once again this year, with the help of Eric Damon, by having a "Dunk Tank" at the Fourth of July festivities.
+Police volunteer, Brian Snell, will be coordinating the display, and all monies will be going to the Fraser Square Memorial Project.
+Please come by and show off your arm while giving to a good cause.